Compilation of State and Federal Privacy Laws

 Available in hard copy by U.S. Mail or as a pdf attachment.

-This 80-page reference book has been updated and published in a 2013 edition, describing more than 700 state and federal laws on privacy and surveillance.
+This 80-page reference book has been updated and published in a 2013 edition with 2014 Supplement, describing more than 750 state and federal laws on privacy and surveillance.
 A description and a legal citation is provided for each law.
 The laws are grouped by category, then listed alphabetically by state.
 See the list of categories below.

 The book is "strongly recommended for all public libraries and law school libraries" by LIBRARY JOURNAL.